antonpp/gcp-mvp/README.md

 3. Take a break!
 Maybe grab a coffee for 12 minutes (that's the time it generally takes for the cluster to be created).

 ### 3. Setting up Cloud Workstations

-Cloud Workstations are a convenient way to start developing.
-With this service you get an instance with pre-installed and pre-configured VS Code and other tools like gcloud.
-You can ofcourse still use your laptop, but in that case you'll need to [install gcloud yourself](https://cloud.google.com/sdk/docs/install).
-If you do feel free to skip this section.

 1. Return to **cloud workstations**.
 2. Navigate to **Configurations** > create configuration > configure & create.